What Compliance Teams Should Do Before Colorado AI Act Enforcement Ramps Up

 6. Developer-deployer documentation flow

-If you are a developer providing systems to deployers, ensure documentation per C.R.S. § 6-1-1702: intended uses, harmful uses, training data summary, performance evaluations, mitigation measures.
+Developers providing systems to deployers should prepare documentation per C.R.S. § 6-1-1702: intended uses, harmful uses, training data summary, performance evaluations, and mitigation measures.

-If you are a deployer using vendor AI, request this documentation now from your vendors.
-Add it to your procurement checklist for new vendors.
+Deployers using vendor AI should request this documentation from vendors and add it to procurement checklists for new vendors.

 Common pitfalls to avoid

-- Generic impact assessments: your assessment must be specific to the system.
-Boilerplate language is evidence of bad faith.
+- Generic impact assessments: the assessment must be specific to the system.
+Boilerplate language is weak evidence of compliance.

 - No bias testing: writing about bias without testing for it.
 Run quantitative tests with documented methodology.